LLM API Pricing Comparison - June 2026

 Prompt Caching

-Cache hit pricing across the major providers:
+Cache hit pricing across major providers:

-- Anthropic: 10% of standard input rate (cache hits cost $0.50/MTok for Opus 4.7)
+- Anthropic: 10% of standard input ($0.50/MTok for Opus 4.8/4.7, $0.30/MTok for Sonnet 4.6)

-- OpenAI: 10% of standard input rate (automatic, no setup required)
+- OpenAI: 10% of standard input (automatic, no setup)

-- Google: 10% of standard input rate, plus storage fees ($1.00/1M tokens/hour for Flash)
+- Google: 10% of standard input, plus storage fees ($0.15-$1.00/1M tokens/hour)

-- xAI: 10% of standard input rate for Grok 4 and Grok 4.1 Fast
+- xAI: 10% of standard input for Grok 4.3 and Grok 4.20

-- Groq: 50% off cached input tokens (less aggressive but no storage fee)
+- Groq: 50% off cached input tokens

 Context Window Surcharges

-Anthropic's Opus 4.7 and Sonnet 4.6 include the full 1M context at standard rates - no tiered pricing regardless of request size.
+Anthropic Opus 4.8/4.7 and Sonnet 4.6 include full 1M context at standard rates with no surcharge.
 Gemini 3.1 Pro doubles input pricing above 200K tokens ($2 becomes $4, output goes $12 to $18).
-Gemini 2.5 Pro similarly steps up above 200K.
-OpenAI's GPT-5.4 applies 2x input and 1.5x output pricing above 272K tokens.
+Gemini 2.5 Pro steps similarly ($1.25 to $2.50).
+OpenAI GPT-5.4 applies 2x input and 1.5x output above 272K tokens.

 Free Tier Comparison